JChen677/synthesis-benchmarks/nondet/scripts/README.md

 ## Running timeScript.py
 $python timeScript.py

+Ensure that both JSYN and Z3Prover are installed onto the computer.
+Before running the script, navigate to ../dtsynth and run the command

+	export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:./lib/z3/bin/

 The script prints the times reported by JSynth and DTSynth (total computation time only) into an excel file (data.csv) stored in the /scripts folder (the same folder that the script is in).
 The data is stored in the following format

 	JSynth Benchmark	Time(s)			DTSynth Benchmark	Time(s)